mariadb-corporation/MaxScale/Documentation/REST-API/API.md

 }
 ```

+If the token is used to authenticate users in a web browser, the token can be
+optionally stored in cookies.
+This can be enabled with the `persist` parameter.

-The generated tokens are valid for 8 hours.
-If MaxScale is restarted, all
+By default, the generated tokens are valid for 8 hours.
+The token validity
+period can be set with the `max-age` request parameter.
+If MaxScale is
-generated tokens are invalidated.
+restarted, all generated tokens are invalidated.

 To use the token for authentication, the generated token must be presented in
 the Authorization header with the Bearer authentication scheme.
 For example, the